TheMythologist/tp/docs/UserGuide.md

 <!-- * Table of Contents -->
 <page-nav-print />

+---

 ## About This Guide

 ### Target Users

 This guide is designed for **leaders and committee members of NUS clubs or societies** who:

-- Manage members' contact details, emails, and student IDs
+- Manage students' contact details, emails, and student IDs
 - Track attendance for meetings and events
 - Prefer efficient, keyboard-driven workflows